Request Information

 *All fields are required

-American InterContinental University’s criminal justice online classes were designed to provide an in-depth overview of many fields and practical applications of criminal justice, including law enforcement, crisis management, forensic science and homeland security.
-The core of the curriculum layers criminal justice theories and methods with research and constitutional knowledge.
-AIU’s online criminal justice degree program combines real-world experience and interactive criminal justice modules that are based on current policies and national events.
+AIU's online bachelor's degree classes in criminal justice are designed to provide an in-depth overview of many fields and practical applications of criminal justice, including law enforcement, crisis management, forensic science, and homeland security.
+The curriculum core layers criminal justice theories and methods with research and constitutional knowledge.
+Our online criminal justice degree program combines real-world experience and interactive criminal justice modules that are based on current policies and national events.

-There are no prerequisites to pursue an online criminal justice bachelor’s degree with AIU.
-Your dedicated Graduation Team can answer any questions you may have and help guide you through the admissions and financial aid processes.
-Your team will help support you on your academic journey, from start to graduation.
+There are no prerequisites to pursue a criminal justice bachelor’s degree online with AIU.
+Our dedicated Graduation Team can answer any questions that candidates may have and help guide them through the admissions and financial aid processes.
+They will help support candidates on their academic journey, from start to graduation.

 English Composition I